 All housing loans originated by brokers must comply with Westpac's credit policy (and relevant Consumer Credit Legislation).
-If a valuation is not specifically required, the contract of sale is reviewed according to Westpac's Credit Policy.

 After a loan application has been approved, each loan applicant is provided with a general terms and conditions booklet.
 Once details have been verified relating to the housing loan and the accepted loan offer has been received, the housing loan proceeds through to settlement and disbursement.
-The security documents are stamped and registered after all documentation is completed to Westpac's satisfaction and disbursement and settlement has occurred.
-It is a condition of settlement that the mortgagor establishes and maintains full replacement property insurance on the related property.
+The real estate security documents are stamped and registered after all documentation is completed to Westpac's satisfaction and disbursement and settlement has occurred.
+It is a condition of settlement that the mortgagor establishes and maintains full replacement property insurance on all real estate security properties (that had any improvements on the land when taken as supporting security).

 Westpac's credit policies are subject to constant review.
 Credit policies may change from time to time due to business conditions and legal or regulatory changes.
+Unless otherwise specified, references in this Information Memorandum to Westpac's credit policies are generally references to Westpac's current credit policies, noting that the Housing Loans in the pool will have been originated and serviced under different credit policies over time.